 Sign up for email updates and construction alerts for the Cesar Chavez project.

-Week of October 28, 2013 -- DPW's contractor (NTK Construction, Inc) continues work on Phase II of the Cesar Chavez Sewer & Streetscape Project.
-Phase II is scheduled to be complete in January 2014.
+January 06, 2014 -- DPW's contractor (NTK Construction, Inc) continues work on Phase II of the Cesar Chavez Sewer & Streetscape Improvement Project.
+Crews are wrapping up the plantings along the corridor and are working on "punch list" items.
+All work on this project is scheduled to be complete later this month.

 The San Francisco Department of Public Works (DPW) and the San Francisco Public Utilities Commission (SFPUC) are leading streetscape and sewer improvements along the Cesar Chavez corridor, in coordination with the City's Planning Department (Planning) and San Francisco Municipal Transportation Agency (SFMTA).
 Sewer improvements were completed earlier this year.

 The project will ensure that a safe, gracious, inviting, and ecologically sustainable Cesar Chavez Street emerges as a focal point for one of San Francisco’s most vibrant neighborhoods.
 The community approved, conceptual plan for Cesar Chavez is the result of a two-year community design process that included a series of public meetings and workshops.